-Effective from 1 January 2023, under the refined FSIE regime, four types of offshore income, namely (1) interest, (2) dividends, (3) disposal gains from the sale of equity interests (disposal gains), and (4) income from intellectual property (IP income), are deemed to be sourced from Hong Kong (and regarded as not arising from the sale of capital assets even if it so arises) and chargeable to profits tax if the income is received in Hong Kong by a multinational enterprise (MNE) entity carrying on a trade, profession or business in Hong Kong (irrespective of its revenue or asset size) and the recipient entity fails to meet a relevant exception from the deeming provision.
-The exceptions are:
+Effective from 1 January 2023, under the refined FSIE regime, four types of offshore income, namely (1) interest, (2) dividends, (3) disposal gains from the sale of equity interests (equity interest disposal gains), and (4) IP income (collectively, 'specified foreign-sourced income'), are deemed to be sourced from Hong Kong (and regarded as not arising from the sale of capital assets even if it so arises) and chargeable to profits tax if the income is received in Hong Kong by a multinational enterprise (MNE) entity carrying on a trade, profession or business in Hong Kong (irrespective of its revenue or asset size) and the recipient entity fails to meet a relevant exception from the deeming provision.
+With effect from 1 January 2024, the scope of 'specified foreign-sourced income' is expanded to include disposal gains on other types of assets (in addition to equity interests).
+The exceptions from the deeming provision are: